MicrosoftDocs/architecture-center/docs/example-scenario/certificate-lifecycle/index-content.md

 ![detailed workflow](./media/workflow.png)

 1. **Key Vault Configuration:**
-The first step of the renewal process involves storing the certificate object within the designated "Certificates" section of the Key Vault blade in Azure.
-It's essential to tag this certificate with the recipent's email address to ensure timely notifications at the conclusion of the renewal procedure.
-If multiple recipients are required, the e-mail addresses should be separated by comma or semicolon.
-The expected tag name is 'Recipient' and the value is the e-mail address(es) of the administrator(s).
+The initial phase of the renewal process entails storing the certificate object in the designated "Certificates" section of the Azure Key Vault blade.
+While not mandatory, for those interested in implementing email notifications, it's advisable to tag this certificate with the recipient's email address.
+This tagging ensures timely notifications upon the completion of the renewal procedure.
+If multiple recipients are necessary, their email addresses should be separated by a comma or semicolon.
+The suggested tag name for this purpose is '*Recipient*,' and its value should be the email address(es) of the designated administrator(s).

 1. **Key Vault Extension Configuration:**
 The servers that need to utilize these certificates must be equipped with the Key Vault extension, a versatile tool compatible with *[Windows](https://learn.microsoft.com/azure/virtual-machines/extensions/key-vault-windows)* and *[Linux](https://learn.microsoft.com/azure/virtual-machines/extensions/key-vault-linux)* both Azure-based (IaaS) servers and on-premises/other-clouds servers integrated through *[Azure ARC](https://learn.microsoft.com/azure/azure-arc/overview)*.
 The Key Vault extension must be configured to periodically poll the Key Vault for any updated certificates.
 This polling interval is customizable, allowing flexibility to align with specific operational requirements.

 1. **Event Grid and Automation Account Integration:**
-When the certificate is near to expire, the Event Grid intercepts this event.
-Upon detection, the Event Grid triggers the execution of a RunBook through the webhook configured in the Automation Account.
+As the certificate approaches its expiration, the Event Grid actively intercepts this critical lifetime action.
+Once detected, the Event Grid promptly initiates the execution of a RunBook via the webhook configured in the Automation Account.
+This seamless process ensures timely and automated renewal procedures triggered by the impending expiration of the certificate.

 1. **Hybrid RunBook Worker Execution:**
     - The RunBook, executed within the Certification Authority server configured as a Hybrid RunBook Worker, takes as input the webhook body containing the name of the expiring certificate and the Key Vault hosting it.